rtreacy87/MLOps-Notes/Lab1/03-vscode-wsl-integration.md

 if [ $# -eq 0 ]; then
     echo "Please provide a project name"
     echo "Usage: ./create-ml-project.sh project_name"
     exit 1
 fi

+# Check if conda is installed
+if ! command -v conda &> /dev/null; then
+    echo "Conda is not installed.
+Please install Miniconda or Anaconda first." echo "You can run: ./install-conda.sh"
+    exit 1
+fi